Menu

 Biography

-Jessica Hische is a letterer, illustrator, and self-described “avid internetter”.
-After graduating with a degree in Graphic and Interactive Design from Tyler School of Art (Temple University) in 2006, she worked for Headcase Design in Philadelphia before taking a position as Senior Designer at Louise Fili Ltd. While working for Louise, she learned most of her skills as a letterer and spent upwards of 16 hours every day working (9 for Louise, 7+ for freelance clients).
-After two and a half years, Jessica left to further her freelance career and embark on several fun personal projects.
+Jessica Hische is a lettering artist, a New York Times Best-selling author and a Co-founder of Studioworks: invoicing software for creative studios.
+After graduating with a degree in Graphic and Interactive Design from Tyler School of Art (Temple University) in 2006, she worked for Headcase Design in Philadelphia before taking a position as Senior Designer at Louise Fili Ltd. In 2009, after two and a half years, Jessica left to further her freelance career and embark on several fun personal projects.
 Jessica began Daily Drop Cap, a project in which every day she created a new illustrative letter, working through the alphabet a total of twelve times.
-At its peak, the site had more than 100,000 visitors per month.
-It culminated with a thirteenth alphabet, each letter crafted by a guest contributor.
+The popularity of Daily Drop Cap really kickstarted her career as a letterer, and has inspired many other designers to start daily lettering projects.
+Daily Drop Cap concluded in 2011, but you can find the letters in all sorts of places, from postcard sets to iPhone cases.

-Jessica’s clients includes Wes Anderson, Tiffany & Co., The New York Times, Penguin Books, Target, Leo Burnett, and Wired Magazine.
-She’s been named a Print Magazine New Visual Artist (20 under 30), one of Forbes 30 under 30 in Art and Design, an ADC Young Gun, a “Person to Watch” by GD USA, and one of 25 Emerging Artists by STEP Magazine.
-She is currently serving on the Type Directors Club Board of Directors.
+Jessica’s clients includes Wes Anderson, Tiffany & Co., The United States Postal Service, The New York Times, Penguin Books, Target, Starbucks, and Wired Magazine.
+She’s been named a Print Magazine New Visual Artist (20 under 30), one of Forbes 30 under 30 in Art and Design two years in a row, an ADC Young Gun, a “Person to Watch” by GD USA, and an Adweek “Creative 100”.
+She is the author of six books including two best-selling children’s books and “In Progress”—in which she details her creative process.
+The latter was re-released in 2025 with a decade’s worth of new work and material.

 Press Photos